mehmetakifakkus/TransitTrackr/README.md

 - `models`: Contains the mongoose models used in the application.
 There are only one model for this project: **Route model:** stores route information
 - `screenshots`: Includes screenshots of the application.
 - `tracker-web`: Contains the frontend React application.
-- `components`: Contains reusable React components used throughout the application.
 - `utils`: Contains utility functions used throughout the application.

 ## WebSocket Communication